Large trucks

 As part of the bipartisan infrastructure package passed in 2021, Congress ordered regulators to issue a rule requiring AEB on all trucks over 26,000 pounds.
 Congress also called for a study on whether other types of trucks should be equipped with AEB.
 In response, NHTSA and FMCSA issued a proposed rule that would require AEB in all new motor vehicles over 10,000 pounds (NHTSA, 2023).
 This proposal would also extend the ESC requirement to vehicles over 10,000 pounds that were not subject to an existing mandate (generally, those between 10,000 and 26,000 pounds).

-While automatic emergency braking offers greater functionality, a benefit of forward collision warning is that some systems can be retrofitted to existing trucks, allowing the benefits to be realized sooner and more broadly.
+While automatic emergency braking offers greater functionality, a benefit of forward collision warning is that some systems can be installed on existing trucks, allowing the benefits to be realized sooner and more broadly.

 Truck underride